xinli0928/COVID-Xray/README.md

 Overview
 ----
-This repository is an implementation of the paper "[COVID-MobileXpert: On-Device COVID-19 Screening using Snapshots of Chest X-Ray](https://arxiv.org/pdf/2004.03042.pdf)".
+This repository is an implementation of the paper "[COVID-MobileXpert: On-Device COVID-19 Patient Triage and Follow-up using Chest X-rays](https://arxiv.org/pdf/2004.03042.pdf)".

 Android App